jtstroup/ai_learner/natural_language_processing/nlp.md

 # General Principles of NLP
-- Tokens
+# Tokenize
--- Where you break down language into components, attach numbers to them, so the machine can process the information.
+- Break down language into components, attach numbers to them, so the machine can process the information.
 This is known as preprocessing or tokenization
 - Token Approaches
 -- Normalizing text
 --- Removing punctuation, low value words like 'the'